marijnh/Eloquent-JavaScript/11_async.md

 the network is _part_ of the timeline for a given thread of control.
 In the asynchronous model, starting an network action conceptually causes a _split_ in the timeline.
-The program that initiated the action continues running, and the action itself is done alongside it, notifying the program when it is finished.
+The program that initiated the action continues running, and the action happens alongside it, notifying the program when it is finished.

 {{figure {url: "img/control-io.svg", alt: "Control flow for synchronous and asynchronous programming",width: "8cm"}}}